 In front of city hall the sheriff's men have raised a scaffold made up of wooden beams stacked in a square with the inner space filled with sand and rubble.
 On top of that they've laid a plank floor with a wooden stake in the middle.
 Around the stake lie several bundles of firewood.

 The Amsterdammers are excited.
 Finally some entertainment to break the boredom of their tough, hard-working lives.
-It had been a good while since they had had a good witch burning.
+It had been a long time since the last witch burning.
 The square is filling up quickly now.
 Small children are being lifted unto their parents'shoulders.
 A group of lanky teenagers is trying to pry their way to the front but they all get a quick slap around the ears and are pushed back by their elders.
 Meanwhile the cleaning ladies of the New Church are renting out their footstoves for the people to stand on.
 They are doing a fine trade today, as are the wine pedlars and the sausage sellers.

 One person does not seem to share in all this excitement.
 To the side of the square, at the back of the crowd she stands, right on the corner of Dam Square and Cattle street.
 She's alone, a large green shawl around her shoulders against the cold.
 Her white porcelain face is covered with tiny, bright orange freckles.
 Her hair is a flaming red mass of curls, flowing down her back all the way to her small, narrow hips.
 Her name is Akke and she is a servant of evil.

 The Amsterdammers don't seem to notice her.
 They only have eyes for what is about to happen on the scaffold.
 Then a cheer goes up from the crowd.
 The doors of city hall have swung open and a small group of people exits the building and ascends the scaffold.
 They are the mayor and his four magistrates, a priest carrying a crucifix, the sheriff, and two of his soldiers escorting a woman in a ragged shirt.